loadmill/node-playwright-cua/README.md

 # Computer-Using Agent (CUA) with Node.js, Playwright, and OpenAI

 ## Goal
-Automate web interactions with a browser using Node.js, Playwright, and OpenAI's CUA API.
+Automate web interactions in a browser using Node.js, Playwright, and OpenAI's CUA API.
 The agent can click, type, scroll, and navigate by analyzing screenshots and receiving AI-generated actions.

 https://github.com/user-attachments/assets/7d8b8e19-edf4-4a58-a4ad-00988bb2be07

 ## How It Works
 1. The agent launches a browser using Playwright.
 2. It navigates to a provided URL.
-3. The user enters commands in the terminal.
+3. The user enters commands in the terminal (or the agent reads them from a text file if specified).
 4. The user input, along with a screenshot, is sent to the OpenAI computer-use model.
 5. OpenAI manages the conversation context automatically.
 6. If the API returns actions (for example, click or type), the agent performs them.